norbybaru/laravel-aws-timestream/README.md

 AWS Timestream is a fast, scalable, and serverless time series database service.
 This package is an opinionated implementation to query timestream and ingest data into timestream.

-It provides a query builder class which has common timeseries sql function which is inspired by Laravel Eloquent ORM see ` Ringierimu\LaravelAwsTimestream\Query\Contract\TimestreamQueryContract`
+It provides a query builder class which has common timeseries sql function which is inspired by Laravel Eloquent ORM see ` Ringierimu\AwsTimestream\Query\Contract\TimestreamQueryContract`

 It also provide a payoad builder class to format your data correctly to ingest into timestream.
-See `Ringierimu\LaravelAwsTimestream\Support\TimestreamPayloadBuilder`
+See `Ringierimu\AwsTimestream\Support\TimestreamPayloadBuilder`

 ## Install
 ```bash